johnswil/mantl/docs/getting_started/clc.rst

 ``terraform/clc.sample.tf`` to ``./clc.tf``

-In order to provision to CLC via terraform, login credentials are required.
+In order to provision to CLC via Terraform, login credentials are required.
 Trial accounts with free credits are available, sign-up `here <https://www.ctl.io>`_.